Extended Set-based Tasks for Multi-task Execution and Prioritization: Introduction

+Typically, one might want to assign different priorities to tasks or objectives, thus requiring control algorithms capable of achieving them while respecting a hierarchical structure~\cite{nakamura1987task}.
 Methods for redundancy resolution with prioritized tasks have been thoroughly developed in the last decades.
 At the differential kinematic level, as an infinite number of joint velocities exist that realize a given task velocity, a criterion must be utilized to select one of them.
 The use of the (right) pseudoinverse of the Jacobian matrix guarantees the exact reconstruction of the task velocity with the minimum-norm joint velocities.
 Most methods calculate joint velocities as the general solution of an undetermined linear system, i.e., using the generalized inverse of the task Jacobian plus a velocity vector lying in its null-space.
 Building upon this concept, a general framework for managing multiple tasks in highly redundant robotic systems, exploiting their kinematic redundancies is presented in~\cite{siciliano1991}.

 By exploiting the nullspace of the Jacobian matrix, one can find additional velocity control inputs to execute secondary tasks without interfering with the primary/critical/main objectives.
-Several works have focused on determining these additional inputs, starting for example from the gradient of a scalar function (representing the secondary objective) and projecting it onto the null-space of the Jacobian not to affect the primary task~(\cite{MarchandIROS96}).
+Several works have focused on determining these additional inputs, starting for example from the gradient of a scalar function (representing the secondary objective) and projecting it onto the null-space of the Jacobian not to affect the primary task~\cite{MarchandIROS96}.
 In this way, tasks are effectively prioritized: the primary task is always fulfilled, while the secondary is accomplished to the extent allowed by the execution of the primary task.
 This idea was used in~\cite{ChiaveriniTRA1997} to keep the joint angles within their physical limits, avoiding obstacles and singular configurations.